Kareena Kapoor's Special Song In Salman Khan's Dabangg 3 To Be Way Too Hot & Sizzling?

 "Munni Badnaam Hui was a chartbuster in Dabangg and Fevicol Se was a highlight in Dabangg 2.
 Keeping with the trend, it was important that there is a blockbuster number in the film and what better name than Kareena to add the oomph needed," said a source to Filmfare.

-Keeping Up With The Traditions!
+Keeping Up With The Tradition!

-We're glad that Arbaaz Khan is keeping up with the tradition of Dabangg and including an item number in all of the series.
+We're glad that Arbaaz Khan is keeping up with the tradition of Dabangg and including an item number in all the films of the series.
 He knows the magic formula works and is using it to the maximum.
 Of course, the audiences aren't complaining!

 Can't Wait, Folks!